Minor Guest Policy

 - Guests 12 and younger

 If the relative or guardian insists on booking separate staterooms, minors must either be directly across the hall or next door.
-Guests 12 and under may not be assigned to a balcony stateroom without a relative or guardian (25 years of age or older).
+Guests 12 and under may not be assigned to a balcony stateroom without a relative or guardian (25 years of age or older) traveling in the balcony stateroom with them.

 - Guests 13 - 17 years of age

 Can be separated by up to 3 staterooms from a relative or guardian (25 years of age or older).

 - Guests 18 – 20 years of age

 Do not have any restrictions and may book whatever location they prefer.

 - Proper documentation must be provided at embarkation.
 Failure to provide documentation or not conforming to this policy will result in denied boarding and no compensation will be provided.

 - Documentation includes: marriage license issued by the County Clerk’s Office; legal proof of civil union; for newly married couples: a copy of the marriage license application or certificate signed by the official that performed the ceremony.